excelsior-oss/excelsior-jet-gradle-plugin/README.md

 Like any other JVM, Excelsior JET executes Java code in a special isolated context to correctly support exception handling, garbage collection, and so on.
 That is why Java methods cannot be directly invoked from a foreign environment.
-Instead, you have to use the standard Java 2 platform APIs, specifically the Invocation API and Java Native Interface (JNI).
+Instead, you have to use the standard Java SE platform APIs, specifically the Invocation API and Java Native Interface (JNI).
 See samples/Invocation in your JET installation directory for detailed examples.

 #### Test Run for Dynamic Libraries

-To test your application even if you are going to build it as a dynamic library, you may still set a "test" `main` class in the plugin configuration that will in turn call methods that are subject for usage from another language.
+To test an invocation dynamic library, you may set a "test" `mainClass` in the plugin configuration.
+The `main` method of that class should in turn call methods that are subject for usage from a non-JVM language.

 ### Windows Services